curlsli/webpack-book/docs/en/techniques/01_dynamic_loading.md

 );
 ```

-T> The loader definition could be pushed to webpack configuration.
+> The loader definition could be pushed to webpack configuration.
 The inline form is used to keep the example minimal.

 `require.context` returns a function to `require` against.
 It also knows its module `id` and it provides a `keys()` method for figuring out the contents of the context.
 To give you a better example, consider the code below: